King Power Stadium: Average league and record attendances

 The overall record attendance at the stadium is thought to be between 32,488 and 32,500, for a rugby union match between Leicester Tigers and Bath in 2006.
 This rugby match took place prior to seats being removed to provide segregation of rival football fans, reducing the capacity of the ground from exactly 32,500 to 32,261.

 Leicester City Men

-The current highest ever league attendance at the stadium is 32,242, for a Premier League match against Sunderland on 8 August 2015.
-The highest ever attendance for a non-competitive football match is 32,188, for a pre-season friendly against Real Madrid on 30 July 2011.
+The current highest ever league attendance at the stadium is 32,242, which was for a Premier League match against Sunderland on 8 August 2015.
+The highest ever attendance for a non-competitive football match at the stadium is 32,188, which was for a pre-season friendly against Real Madrid on 30 July 2011.
+The lowest average league attendance at the stadium is 20,254 during the club's first ever season in League One in 2008–09.